 Over the last eight or so years, there have been so many moments that I think about writing down or photographing.
 But, inevitably, life happens and it is lost in the shuffle.
 I know how everyday life is with kids.
 It's pure chaos.
 Some days you feel like you have it all together, and others you are living in survival mode.
 Everyone has both kinds of days, and everything in between.
 Sometimes, it's just not in the cards to stop, breathe, and document a moment.

 I want to help you remember the little things.
 I want to document you, as a mother to those awesome little humans you are raising.
 The ones you are giving your blood, sweat, and tears to everyday (we all know it's not just the kids that cry sometimes).
 I want to be a fly on the wall as you go through your morning - making breakfast, giving mommy kisses that make boo boos go away, answering those incessant why questions, and reading stories to your little imaginative minds.
 Those everyday moments are the ones that you will miss in 10, 15, 20 years.
 I know I will.
 I try to remind myself as often as I can that these days are fleeting - those first five years especially, before they start Kindergarten, are so precious.
-My daughter is in third grade now and my son is in his last year of pre-school.
-I can't even think about this August when he goes to K... ughhhh.
+My daughter is in fourth grade now and my son is in Kindergarten!
+Ah!
+Where does the time go :(

 So this is my why.
 I get it.
 I live the motherhood dream with you every day I want to put smiles and happy tears on your face for years and years.
 It is an honor and pleasure to work with such dedicated, awesome moms, who understand these are the days to freeze.
 If you're still reading this (ha!), and you feel like you know exactly what I'm talking about - send me a message on my contact page!
 I'd love to hear from you :)

 THE HEART BEHIND WHAT I DO